Canop/broot/website/docs/launch.md

 	br ~

-Broot renders on `stderr` and can be ran in a subshell, which means you can also (on unix) do things like
+Broot renders on `stderr` and can be ran in a subshell, which means you can also (on Unix) do things like

 	my_unix_command "$(broot some_dir)"

 and quit broot with `:pp` on the selected path.
-But most often you'll more conveniently simply add your command (and maybe a shorcut) to the [config file](../conf_file/#verbs-shortcuts-and-keys).
+But most often you'll more conveniently simply add your command (and maybe a shortcut) to the [config file](../conf_file/#verbs-shortcuts-and-keys).

 # Launch Arguments